iomatix/Lugormod-X/__example_config/externvars.md

 # Extern Variables List
-List of all Extern Variables added by iomatix.

 **They are usable inside server.cfg file.**

+List of all Extern Variables added by iomatix:
 - **lmd_jedi_pickup_weapons** 0 is default.

   1 allows Force User to pick up weapons and ammo from the map.